all

 Accommodation on the yacht, crew wages and food for the crew, VAT, fuel for main engines up to 4 hours cruising per day, 24 hours fuel for daily generator use ( air condition), complete linen and towels, tender, yacht insurance, service on board, sojourn taxes, yacht cleaning, use of leisure equipment on board, WiFi.

 Food and beverages, port and marina fees, private expenses, transfers from/to the airport, fuel for the motorized program (waterskiing, jet ski).
-These extra costs will be charged from the APA (Advance Provision Allowance), which is usually 20% of the charter price.
+These extra costs will be charged from the APA (Advance Provision Allowance), usually 30% of the charter price.

-APA covers the following costs: food and beverages for the Charter Party, port fees, national park entrances, fuel for Personal Watercraft, shipping agents fee, custom fees, and charter licenses if cruising in Montenegro, and other costs for services requested by Charter Party during the charter such as but not limited to hire or purchase costs of any special equipment placed on board at the Charterer's request, shoreside transport, and excursions.
-Final accounts will be produced by the Captain at the end of the charter and any unused funds will be refunded in full to the Charterer directly.
-If the funds are not sufficient, the Captain will advise you accordingly and bills will be settled upon disembarkation.
+APA covers the following costs: food and beverages for the Charter Party, port fees, national park entrances, fuel for Personal Watercraft, shipping agents fees, custom fees, charter licenses if cruising in Montenegro, and other costs for services requested by the Charter Party during the charter such as but not limited to hire or purchase costs of any special equipment placed on board at the Charterer's request, shoreside transport, and excursions.
+The Captain will produce final accounts at the end of the charter, and any unused funds will be refunded directly to the Charterer in full.
+If the funds are insufficient, the Captain will advise you accordingly, and bills will be settled upon disembarkation.

 luxury-gulet-corsario.jpg